CHETHAN-CS/Nvidia-Jetson-Nano/NPptzCam/JetsonNano_PTZ/README.md

 # STEPS

 [.]
-Replace the JetsonPTZ folder using the files in the repo
+Replace the JetsonNano_PTZ folder using the files in the repo

 [.]
 ADD yolo weights into the yolo folder.